mhausenblas/kruiser/README.md

 ## Manual set up of NGINX

-To configure NGINX manually, exec into the pod (assuming below here that the `kruiser` pod is `kruiser-856686799d-j792v`) and use container `proxy`:
+To toy around and try new things, configure NGINX manually.
+For that exec into the pod (assuming below here that the `kruiser` pod is `kruiser-856686799d-j792v`) and use container `proxy`:

 ```bash
 $ kubectl -n kruiser exec -it -c proxy kruiser-856686799d-j792v -- sh